 PhD students at Marjon work very closely with the staff team, being challenged and challenging them in turn.
 The close PhD peer group brings together diverse insights and experience as they continuously inspire one another to do research that makes a difference.

-Hello, I'm Marie Bradwell, a current PhD student at Marjon.
+Hello, I'm Jayne Garcia, a current PhD student at Marjon and PGR student representative.
 I've created this page to give a flavour of PhD life at Marjon.

-Read on to find out about the exceptional and personal support available as you journey toward your PhD.
+Read on to learn about the exceptional and personal support available as you journey toward your PhD.

 As PhD students at Marjon, we have regular meetings with supervisors, once per month for full-time students, and a timely response to your emails is also assured.

 In addition, the Research and Knowledge Exchange (RKE) team are on hand.
-They are Professor Michelle Jones, Deputy Vice-Chancellor who leads our university-wide research and Jo Holford, RKE Support Officer.
+They are Professor Michelle Jones, Deputy Vice-Chancellor who leads our university-wide research and Jo Holford, Doctoral College Administrator.
 100% of postgraduate research students here agree 'Other than my supervisor/s, I know who to approach if I am concerned about any aspect of my degree programme' compared to a 79% average across the sector (Postgraduate Research Experience Survey (PRES, 2020).

 PhD students at Marjon are a team and we have developed lots of ways to support one another.
 See our PhD student profiles to get a flavour of what everyone is studying.